Pandanus tectorius

 Pandanus tectorius is a species of Pandanus (screwpine) that is native to Malesia, Papuasia, eastern Australia, and the Pacific Islands.
 It grows in the coastal lowlands typically near the edge of the ocean.
 Common names in English include thatch screwpine, Tahitian screwpine, hala tree (pū hala in Hawaiian) and pandanus.
-The edible fruit is sometimes known as hala fruit.
+The fruit is edible and sometimes known as hala fruit.

 Description

 P. tectorius is a small tree that grows upright to reach 4–14 m in height.
 The single trunk is slender with brown ringed bark.
 It is spiny, grows to 4.5–11 m (15–35 ft) in width, and forks at a height of 4–8 m.
 It is supported by aerial roots (prop roots) that firmly anchors the tree to the ground.
 Roots sometimes grow along the branch, and they grow at wide angles in proportion to the trunk.